kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 ### Application Registry API can fetch generated client certificates

 We extended the Application Registry API with the possibility to fetch generated client certificates.
-As soon as you register API with client certificate as a security, then a user can read the API with the certificate being encoded into response payload.
+As soon as you register API with a client certificate as a security mechanism selector, you can read the API with the certificate encoded into the response payload.
 Read [this](https://kyma-project.io/docs/master/components/application-connector/#tutorials-register-a-secured-api) document for more information.

 ### Apply details for the tenant and group name

-We extended the Token Request functionality with the possibility to apply details for the tenant name and group name.
-It allows easy usage of the token generation process for pairing application in the scope of the central Connector Service: https://kyma-project.io/docs/master/components/application-connector/#custom-resource-tokenrequest
+We extended the TokenRequest functionality and now you can apply details for the tenant name and group name.
+It allows you to easily manage the token generation process for pairing applications in the central Connector Service.
+For more details, read [this](https://kyma-project.io/docs/master/components/application-connector/#custom-resource-tokenrequest) document.

 ### Read about the Root CA rotation procedure